asciphx/FabCc/README.md

 - Cross platform support, (Linux and windows have been tested)
 - Minimize the allocate and release of memory, which is friendly to the hard disk and does not generate a large amount of memory fragments, so there is almost no disk IO
 - Support unit testing.
 Please refer to [[coost](https://coostdocs.gitee.io/cn/co/unitest/)] for documentation
-- Support the web version of poostman, the address is 127.0.0.1:8080/test.html
+- Support the web version of Postman, the address is 127.0.0.1:8080/test.html

 ## Still under development
 - [x] Processing of routing brace